 As if borne of a natural spring, calm teal waters are punctuated by water lilies and pond skaters, birds drink and bathe, dragonflies zip over and irises pierce the sky on the banks.

-Many have waterfalls installed which provide aeration and movement for the water and add ambiance to the scene.
+Many have waterfalls installed which provide aeration and movement for the water and add ambience to the scene.
 And of course, the best bit is that you can quite literally submerge yourself in it, whenever you like.

 So how does a swimming pond work?

 Well, most will have some degree of mechanical filtration (UV, quiet submerged pumps, surface skimmers etc.) but – providing you’ve got the space – the purist approach requires little more than a rubber lining and some carefully selected vegetation.
 With absolutely no chemicals to boot.
-Other materials can be used as well such as fiberglass.
+Other materials can be used as well such as fibreglass.

 The idea of a swimming pond is that they are a self-sustaining and contained ecosystem.
 Think a terrarium but much wetter!
 Most will have a shallow zone or shelf around the outside called a ‘Regeneration area’, stocked with plants.

 These are your biological filters.
 Plants absorb impurities from the water and halt the spread of algae.
-They also anchor soil in place.
+They also anchor the soil in place.